-This report should be read in conjunction with Comerica's Annual Report on Form 10-K for the year ended December 31, 2015 ("2015 Form 10-K"), and Quarterly Report on Form 10-Q for the period ended June 30, 2016 ("Second Quarter 2016 Form 10-Q"), which include important information on risk management policies and practices.
+This report should be read in conjunction with Comerica's Annual Report on Form 10-K for the year ended December 31, 2016 ("2016 Form 10-K"), which includes important information on risk management policies and practices.
 A disclosure index is provided in Appendix A of this report and specific references have been included herein.